 Altogether, this group of family and friends has protected a total of 270 acres of land in Upper Hickory Nut Gorge.
 It includes cascading creeks, the orchard and vineyard, a diverse forest with 40 species of trees, miles of hiking trails, soaring cliffs, and one of the best wildflower areas in the county.

-Another miracle occurred as we became collaborators with the Carolina Mountain Land Conservancy, an amazing group of folks who share our vision for land protection and public access to the gems of Hickory Nut Gorge.
+Another miracle occurred as we became collaborators with Conserving Carolina, an amazing group of folks who share our vision for land protection and public access to the gems of Hickory Nut Gorge.
 In 2006 we worked with them to create a 35 acre conservation easement surrounding Hickory Nut Forest.
 In 2012, we sold 30 acres to them for new trail head parking and access to the Florence Nature Preserve.
 The next year, we sold another 100 acres of mountain land and beautiful cliffs to them for a new trail corridor from the valley trail head up to the top of Bearwallow Mountain.
 They are great neighbors to have and we are so glad that this collaboration enables many more people to enjoy the place we call home.

 The year 2017 was a challenging one indeed.
 John was diagnosed with ALS, or Lou Gehrig’s Disease.
 He faced this challenge in the same way he faced all things in his life – with courage and determination to find a solution to the problems it was creating for him.
 We spent the majority of the year searching for ways to reverse the debilitating symptoms of this illness, but it was an impossible task.
 John passed away in February of 2018.